rit-igm-web/IGME-340-Shared/exercises/dart-05-Classes.md

     * create a constructor __without__ using named parameters.
     * create a method called `status`, which outputs the object fields.

 1. Create a new `List` of `Treasure`, and add 5 treasure items to it, then loop through the list and report each item's status.

+1. Use Cascading/Chaining to create a new __Player__ and add a new item to the __treasures__ list.
+At the end of the chain call the __status__ method to output the results.
+For the new treasure item, output the entire list.

+    ** HINT: You will need to alter the Treasure class.

 Save the resulting file as `dart_ice_05.dart`for submission.